 Even with all these sights we’re still not done with everything here – up on the castle grounds you can visit St. Vitus Cathedral too.
 The construction of the venerable cathedral lasted a total of 500 years up until its final completion.
 Make sure to go up the spire – from up there you’ll get by far the best view of the city.

 A special feature of Prague is the network of trams.
 With the 22 line you can travel right through the centre of the city.
 When you’re roaming the streets you’ll more than likely realise that the trams seem to actually go right in between the houses.
 You’ll often get this feeling, because sometimes there’s barely a hand’s breadth either side of the tram.
-In this areas it’s forbidden to go through these narrow alleyways, because a collision is otherwise bound to happen!
+In this areas it’s forbidden to go through these narrow alleyways – otherwise an accident is just waiting to happen!

 If you’re feeling curious and want to take a look outside of the medieval old town you should by all means do it, as that way you’ll get a feel for the wider city.
-The Dancing House is symbolic of it – it was built in 1996 and it definitely lives up to its name!
+The Dancing House is hard to miss – it was built in 1996 and it definitely lives up to its name!

 Culinary Tips in Prague